castacks/alfa-dataset-tools/alfa-cpp/README.md

 ## Description of the files

-In addition to this README file, the files in this project are:
+In addition to this *README.md* file, the files in this project are:

 - *src/main.cpp*: An example file showing some of the capablities of the library.
 It is suggested that you start from here to learn how to load a sequence and work with the dataset.